youzysu/software-engineering-knowledge/Learning Content/리액트 공식문서/2회차/Describing the UI/09 Understanding Your UI as a Tree - Why understanding your UI as trees is useful.md

-# 09 Understanding Your UI as a Tree - Why understanding your UI as trees is useful

 ### Key takeaways
 - **Trees**: a common way to **represent the relationship between entities.**
 	- to model UI (View Model)